Automated Website Testing Before A/B Testing: How to Find the $50K Button

 Let's look at what happens when companies fix fundamental UX issues before running experiments:

 Microsoft Bing had a low-priority idea sitting in their backlog: slightly altering how ad headlines displayed.
 An engineer finally ran it as an A/B test.
-Result: 12% revenue increase worth over $100 million annually.
+Result: 12% revenue increase worth over $100 million annually in the U.S. alone, according to Harvard Business Review's write-up of the experiment (source).
 The work took days.
 The idea had been sitting there, invisible to prioritization, because nobody had fresh eyes on the problem.

 Google famously tested 41 shades of blue for hyperlink colors.
-The winning shade—barely perceptible to most users—added an estimated $200 million in annual ad revenue.
+Google UK managing director Dan Cobley said the winning shade produced an extra $200 million in annual ad revenue at Google's scale (source).
 But they could only run that test because their fundamental UX was already solid.
 You don't test button colors when your button is invisible.

 The pattern is clear: A/B testing is a magnifier.
 If your foundation is broken, you magnify brokenness.
 If your foundation is solid, you magnify success.